ElahehFarokhi/ElahehFarokhi/README.md

 I'm a Software Developer with 8+ years of experience creating web applications — from ERP platforms to video banking systems.

-💻 I work mainly with **.NET Core, C#, ASP.NET Core, Angular, TypeScript, and MS-SQL**.
+💻 I work mainly with .NET Core, C#, ASP.NET Core, Angular, TypeScript, and MS-SQL.
-⚡ I enjoy writing clean, scalable code using **OOP, SOLID principles, and TDD**.
+⚡ I enjoy writing clean, scalable code using OOP, SOLID principles, and TDD.
 🤝 I love collaborating in Agile teams, integrating RESTful APIs, and optimizing complex systems to make them faster and easier to maintain.
 ---